 A: Thank you for writing and sharing.

-Interestingly, it is the questioner from India (lesson #266) who
+Interestingly, it is the questioner from India (lesson #266)

-here we call "Yoga."
+transformation, which here we call "Yoga."

 It was the Persians who coined the term "Hindu," wasn't it?
 In any case, the

 only religious classifications you will find in AYP are on those that

 promote human spiritual transformation versus those that don't.
 Ultimately,

 the names do not matter very much in this -- the business of accelerating

 the names can mean a lot.
 We all need someplace to hang our hat, at least

 when starting out on our spiritual journey in this life.
 Later on, we can

 end up seeing all the religions as different expressions of the same truth

 that lives within us all.
 As discussed in the previous lesson, there can be

 a lot of distortion in the religions, but not in the underlying and often

 As they say, "A rose is still a rose by any other name."
 In AYP, the rose is

 called "Yoga."
 If you call it "Sanathana Dharma," that is perfectly okay, as

 comfortable with that, and who are we to deprive them of their way of

-is always the same truth the truth of human spiritual transformation.
+is always the same truth - the truth of human spiritual transformation.

 In the new novel, "The Secrets of Wilder," the word "Yoga" is not used once.

 framework, with no eastern terminology at all.
 It is still the same rose...

 The novel was written that way to appeal to a mainstream western audience --

 not to slight India in any way.
 There can be no doubt that we owe much to

 with the ancient wisdom of India.
 Jesus went there too, yes?

-Many names can apply to the same knowledge that has come to us from ancient times, and is
+Many names can apply to the same knowledge that has come to us from ancient

-outpouring divine love!
+consciousness, ecstasy and outpouring divine love!